apache/incubator-spot/spot-ingest/README.md

 Installation requires a user with `sudo` privileges.
 Enter `spot-ingest` directory and run:
 <br />`./install_DC.sh`

-If you wish to install the Distributed Collector on a remote host, just copy `spot-ingest` folder to the remote host and run the above installation file.
-It should be mentioned again that the remote host should have access to the Kafka cluster, in order to work properly.
+If you prefer to install the Distributed Collector on a remote host, just copy `spot-ingest` folder to the remote host and run the above installation file.
+It is important to mention that the remote host should have access to the Kafka cluster to work properly.

 ### Getting Started

 **Start Distributed Collector**<br />
 Enable the virtual environment
-<br />`source env/bin/activate`
+<br />`source venv/bin/activate`

 and check the usage message of the Distributed Collector.